Skip to main content

 “There’s nothing to explain, Cam.
 How could you?”
 Her words hung above him like a water balloon waiting to be popped.

-“We didn’t plan for it to happen- she just came by to-”
+“We didn’t plan for it to happen–she just came by to…”

-With the raise of a single hand his words came to a halt in this throat.
+With the raise of a single hand, his words came to a halt in this throat.

 “I think you were pretty clear in explaining the events leading up to the moments that you screwed my best friend,” she said, wincing at the reality of the words.

 He didn’t know which hurt worse, the daggers coming from her eyes or her words.
-He couldn’t bring his chin high enough to meet her blazing eyes, wishing the tears would put out the flames that grow behind them.
+He couldn’t bring his chin high enough to meet her blazing eyes, wishing the tears would put out the flames that grew behind them.
 Though broken inside she stood tall, as tall as 5’4 inches could, and tense.
 A face that used to signify comfort, joy and love now acted as an impenetrable shield, protecting what little lies left behind it.

 “That’s what I thought.”
 She walks quickly past him, sweeping her long brown curls out of her face, heading for the door.